avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The 7th pandemic isolates are described as having the **'El Tor biotype'**, to distinguish them from earlier form of *V. cholerae* that caused the 6th pandemic, which were described to as having the **'Classical biotype'**.
 These biotypes are based on a particular set of laboratory tests (about four or five laboratory tests, depending on the version of the protocol), which test things like susceptibility to infection by particular bacteriophages, susceptibility to a particular antibiotic, presence of a particular biochemical pathway, and effect on red blood cells (`CDC 1994`_).

 .. _CDC 1994: https://stacks.cdc.gov/view/cdc/52473

 .. figure:: LabTests.png
   :width: 350

-  A set of about four or five laboratory tests are used to determine the biotype of *V. cholerae*, which is a laboratory phenotype that can be used to predict whether isolates of the *V. cholerae causing a particular outbreak belong to the pandemic-causing/epidemic-causing lineage of *V. cholerae* (7PET lineage).
+  A set of about four or five laboratory tests are used to determine the biotype of *V. cholerae*, which is a laboratory phenotype that can be used to predict whether isolates of the *V. cholerae causing a particular outbreak are from the 7th pandemic (i.e. belong to the 7PET lineage).
 Image credit: DynV at openclipart.org.

 For many years these laboratory tests were used to predict whether the *V. cholerae* causing an outbreak were El Tor biotype, so were likely to be pandemic-causing/epidemic-causing *V. cholerae* (7PET).
 These biotype-determining tests